 If a particular game doesn’t work well on a particular computer, there are a number of possible reasons why.
 Just as each game is created slightly different, each model of computer is built slightly different.

-If you’re having trouble running a game on your PC, you can try the solutions listed below.
+If you’re having trouble running a game on your PC, try the solutions listed below.

 You might also try posting a question in the Windows forums.

 If you experience problems with a game app, or if you're unable to open the Store, try running the Microsoft Store Apps troubleshooter.
 It can automatically identify and fix some problems with apps and the Microsoft Store.
 It's only available in English, but it works on PCs running any language.

 Check that you have the latest Windows updates on your device.
 Run Windows Update to download important or critical updates on your PC.